jtenner/ason/README.md

 assert(result[2] == <f64>25.624);
 ```

-It's also possible to save heap allocations and re-use a `Serializer` and `Deserializer` object when serializing multiple objects of the same type.
+It's also possible to save heap allocations, by declaring a new `Serializer` and `Deserializer` object.
+This is optimal when serializing multiple objects of the same type:

 ```ts
 import { Serializer, Deserializer } from "@ason/assembly";